apache/accumulo-website/_docs-2/development/iterators.md

-Understanding how TabletServers invoke the methods on a [SortedKeyValueIterator] can be obtuse as the actual code is buried within the implementation of the TabletServer; however, it is generally unnecessary to have a strong understanding of this as the interface provides clear definitions about what each action each method should take.
+Understanding how TabletServers invoke the methods on a [SortedKeyValueIterator] can be obtuse as the actual code is buried within the implementation of the TabletServer; however, it is generally unnecessary to have a strong understanding of this as the interface provides clear definitions about what each method should take.
 This chapter aims to provide a more detailed description of how Iterators are invoked, some best practices and some common pitfalls.